Apply to MC

-Mississippi College has adopted the practice of identifying students early in the semester who may be exhibiting behaviors that could ultimately affect their academic progress.
+Mississippi College has adopted the practice of finding students early in the semester who may be exhibiting behaviors that could ultimately have a negative impact on their academic progress.

 These behaviors are often called “red flag” behaviors.
 These behaviors include, but are not limited to, excessive absences, poor test grades, and lack of class participation or evidence of non-engagement.

-Identifying these behaviors early gives the instructor the opportunity to raise the “red flag” on behalf of a particular student so that the student can take the appropriate action to change his/her course.
-The system then alerts the advisor and Office of Student Success, who can connect the student to the resources they need to improve and succeed.
+Identifying these behaviors early gives the instructor the opportunity to raise the “red flag” on behalf of a particular student so that the student can take the appropriate action to redirect his/her progress.
+The system then alerts the student's academic advisor and the Office of Student Success, who can connect the student to the resources they need to improve and succeed.

 If a professor has a concern she will enter a code into Banner, the college’s data management system.
 Each Tuesday and Friday, Banner will generate emails to each student who has been identified.
 Emails are also sent to each student’s advisor and the Office of Student Success.